 Numeracy and Literacy: Teaching K-8 Mathematics Using Children's Literature¬† (ADP Productions, 2006).

 Literature-Based Activities Integrating Mathematics with Other Content Areas (Grades K-2) (Allyn & Bacon/Pearson, 2008).

 Literature-Based Activities Integrating Mathematics with Other Content Areas (Grades 3-5) (Allyn & Bacon/Pearson, 2008).¬†

 Literature-Based Activities Integrating Mathematics with Other Content Areas (Grades 6-8) (Allyn & Bacon/Pearson, 2008).

 Robin is also the author of a colorful counting book titled Count on Rice Fun Facts from 1 to 12 that was recently published and is filled with fun facts and history about Rice University.

-Robin currently resides in Fort Worth, TX and is married to Chris DelConte, Director of Athletics at¬†Texas Christian¬†University.
+Robin currently resides in Austin, TX and is married to Chris DelConte, Vice President for Athletics at the University of Texas.
 They have two daughters, Sienna and Sophia Arabella.¬†